fcarvalhopacheco/HOW2/README.md

-# Learning Linux, Python
+# Developing my skills

-This repository was created for my own learning purposes about Linux, Python and ehtical hacking.
-Please feel free to participate and help!
+* This repository was created to guide me through my learning experience with Linux, Python, ehtical hacking, softaware developement and more....
+Please feel free to help!